tonikelope/coronapoker/README.md

 **CoronaPoker** is open-source and licensed under the **GPL-3.0**.

-However, to ensure competitive integrity and prevent client manipulation (memory injection, wallhacks, or botting), CoronaPoker relies on **Panoptes**, a proprietary ring-3 native security engine.
+However, to ensure integrity and prevent client manipulation, CoronaPoker relies on **Panoptes**, a proprietary ring-3 native security engine.

 To comply with the open-source nature of this project, i have included a **Linking Exception** to the GPL license (similar to the GNU Classpath Exception).
-This allows the open-source Java client to legally link against the closed-source Panoptes binaries (`.dll`, `.so`, `.dylib`) at runtime.
+This allows the open-source Java client to link against the closed-source Panoptes binaries (`.dll`, `.so`, `.dylib`) at runtime.
 You can read the full exception in the `LICENSE` file.

 </div>